-- timeit module quickly demonstrates a modest performance advantage.
+- timeit module adds a modest performance advantage.

-- doctest module provides a tool for scanning a module and validating tests embedded in a program’s docstrings.
+- doctest module provides a tool for scanning a module and validating tests embedded in a docstrings of a program.

 - unittest module is not as effortless as the doctest module, but it allows a more comprehensive set of tests to be maintained in a separate file.